tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ## What is Layer 2 Scaling?

-In the block chain and cryptocurrency world, transaction processing scaling is a tough problem to solve.
+In the blockchain and cryptocurrency world, transaction processing scaling is a tough problem to solve.
 This is limited by the average block creation time, the block size limit, and the number of newer blocks needed to confirm a transaction (confirmation time).
-These factors make '*over the counter*' type transactions similar to Master Card or Visa nearly impossible if done on the main block chain (on-chain).
+These factors make '*over the counter*' type transactions similar to Master Card or Visa nearly impossible if done on the main blockchain (on-chain).